-The core functionality of the DS18B20 is its direct-to-digital temperature sensor.
-The resolution of the temperature sensor is user-configurable to 9, 10, 11, or 12 bits, corresponding to increments of 0.5°C, 0.25°C, 0.125°C, and 0.0625°C, respectively.
-The default resolution at power-up is 12-bit.
-The DS18B20 powers-up in a low-power idle state; to initiate a temperature measurement and A-to-D conversion, the master must issue a Convert T [44h] command.
-Following the conversion, the resulting thermal data is stored in the 2-byte temperature register in the scratchpad memory and the DS18B20 returns to its idle state.
-If the DS18B20 is powered by an external supply, the master can issue "read time slots" (see the I-WIRE BUS SYSTEM section) after the Convert T command and the DS18B20 will respond by transmitting 0 while the temperature conversion is in progress and 1 when the conversion is done.
-If the DS18B20 is powered with parasite power, this notification technique cannot be used since the bus must be pulled high by a strong pullup during the entire temperature conversion.
-The bus requirements for parasite power are explained in detail in the POWERING THE DS18B20 section of this datasheet.
+The core functionality of the DS18S20 is its direct-to-digital temperature sensor.
+The temperature sensor output has 9-bit resolution, which corresponds to 0.5° C steps.
+The DS18S20 powers-up in a low-power idle state; to initiate a temperature measurement and A-to-D conversion, the master must issue a Convert T [44h] command.
+Following the conversion, the resulting thermal data is stored in the 2-byte temperature register in the scratchpad memory and the DS18S20 returns to its idle state.
+If the DS18S20 is powered by an external supply, the master can issue "read-time slots" (see the 1-WIRE BUS SYSTEM section) after the Convert T command and the DS18S20 will respond by transmitting 0 while the temperature conversion is in progress and 1 when the conversion is done.
+If the DS18S20 is powered with parasite power, this notification technique cannot be used since the bus must be pulled high by a strong pullup during the entire temperature conversion.
+The bus requirements for parasite power are explained in detail in the POWERING THE DS18S20 section of this datasheet.

-The DS18B20 output temperature data is calibrated in degrees centigrade; for Fahrenheit applications, a lookup table or conversion routine must be used.
+The DS18S20 output data is calibrated in degrees centigrade; for Fahrenheit applications, a lookup table or conversion routine must be used.
 The temperature data is stored as a 16-bit sign-extended two's complement number in the temperature register (see Figure 2).
 The sign bits (S) indicate if the temperature is positive or negative: for positive numbers S = 0 and for negative numbers S = 1.
-If the DS18B20 is configured for 12-bit resolution, all bits in the temperature register will contain valid data.
-For 11-bit resolution, bit 0 is undefined.
-For 10-bit resolution, bits 1 and 0 are undefined, and for 9-bit resolution bits 2, 1 and 0 are undefined.
-Table 2 gives examples of digital output data and the corresponding temperature reading for 12-bit resolution conversions.
+Table 2 gives examples of digital output data and the corresponding temperature reading.